 Online Masters in Computer Science at Georgia Tech

 This is a post about my experience with Georgia Institute of Technology's Online Master in Computer Science (OMSCS) program.
-This post will be updated constantly as I take more classes and my experience changes as time goes on.

 Why OMSCS?